kohler/hotcrp/README.md

 6. Sign in to the site to create an account.
 The first account created automatically receives system administrator privilege.

-    If your server configuration doesn’t let .htaccess files set options, Apache will report an “Error 500” when you try to load HotCRP.
-Change your Apache configuration to `AllowOverride All` in the HotCRP directory, as our example does above.

 You can set up everything else through the web site itself.